Non-stationary Delayed Online Convex Optimization: From Full-information to Bandit Setting: Related Work

-\subsection{Additional discussions}
+\subsection{Additional Discussions}

-Although both arbitrary delays and the dynamic regret have attracted much research interest, it is still unclear how arbitrary delays will affect the dynamic regret.
-Recently, \citet{Wang_INFOCOM_21,Wang-TON-23} have demonstrated under a fixed and knowable delay $d^\prime$, simply performing OGD with a delayed gradient $\nabla f_{t-d^\prime+1}(\x_{t-d^\prime+1})$ is able to achieve a restricted dynamic regret bound of $O(\sqrt{d^\prime T(P_T^\ast+1)})$ when $P_T^\ast=\sum_{t=2}^T\|\x_t^\ast-\x_{t-1}^\ast\|_2$ is also knowable.\footnote{Note that \citet{Wang_INFOCOM_21,Wang-TON-23} also aim to handle a special decision set with long-term constraints, and thus their algorithm is more complicated than OGD with the delayed gradient.
-Here, we omit the additional details of their algorithm because such a decision set is beyond the scope of this paper.} However, both their algorithm and dynamic regret are not applicable for minimizing the general dynamic regret under arbitrary delays.

-Moreover, one may try to extend existing algorithms with dynamic regret bounds into the delayed setting by utilizing the black-box technique of \citet{Joulani13}.
-However, we would like to emphasize that \citet{Joulani13} focus on the static regret, and their analysis cannot yield a dynamic regret bound.
-In addition, since their technique does not achieve the $O(\sqrt{S})$ bound for minimizing the static regret, it may also fail to achieve the $O(\sqrt{ST(P_T+1)})$ dynamic regret even under the In-Order assumption.
+Although both arbitrary delays and dynamic regret have attracted much interest, there still lacks of understanding about the effect of arbitrary delays on dynamic regret.
+More specifically, one may notice that \citet{Wang_INFOCOM_21,Wang-TON-23} have demonstrated under a fixed and knowable delay $d^\prime$, simply performing OGD with a delayed gradient $\nabla f_{t-d^\prime+1}(\x_{t-d^\prime+1})$ is able to achieve a restricted dynamic regret bound of $O(\sqrt{d^\prime T(P_T^\ast+1)})$ when $P_T^\ast=\sum_{t=2}^T\|\x_t^\ast-\x_{t-1}^\ast\|_2$ is also knowable.
+However, their algorithm and theoretical results do not apply to the general dynamic regret under arbitrary delays.
+Moreover, after the preliminary version of this paper \citep{Wan-ICML-24}, the dynamic regret of BOLD \citep{Joulani13} has been analyzed by \citet{Wan-COLT25}.
+Therefore, one may try to extend existing non-delayed algorithms with dynamic regret bounds into the delayed setting via BOLD.
+However, the analysis of \citet{Wan-COLT25} is limited to non-delayed algorithms with an $O(T^{\beta}(P_T+1)^{1-\beta})$ dynamic regret bound for some $\beta\in(0,1)$, which is not satisfied by the bandit variant of Ader \citep{Zhao-JMLR22}.
+In addition, even the combination of BOLD and Ader will only achieve an $O(\sqrt{dT(P_T+1)})$ dynamic regret bound regardless of the in-order assumption \citep{Wan-COLT25}, which is worse than the $O(\sqrt{\bar{d}T(P_T+1)})$ dynamic regret bound of our Mild-OGD.

-\section{Main results}
+\section{Main Results}

-In this section, we first introduce necessary assumptions, and then present our two algorithms including DOGD and Mild-OGD.
-Finally, we provide a matching lower bound to demonstrate the optimality of our Mild-OGD in both the worst case and the case with the In-Order property.
+In this section, we introduce the necessary assumptions, detailed procedures, and the corresponding theoretical guarantees of our two algorithms for full-information and bandit settings, respectively.